 Do you still bother to vacuum your car?
-Then we salute you, and we have the best tools for that job.
-The best car vacuum cleaners suck dust and debris from your car's interior like a champ: some plug in to a 12V socket, others are gloriously cordless, but either way, they'll bust dust and dirt fantastically.
+Then we salute you, and we have the best car vacuum for the job.
+The best car cleaners suck dust and debris from your car's interior like a champ: some plug into a 12V socket, others are gloriously cordless, but either way, they'll bust dust and dirt fantastically.

 As a nation, we've become a bunch of lazy slobs willing to hand over excessive amounts of cash in order for someone else to carry out what was once a fine Sunday ritual.
 Where's the commitment?
 Where's the pride?
 Where's the feeling of satisfaction from knowing every single dog hair has been removed from the back seats?
 Exactly.

 A lot of these vacuum cleaners can be used in settings other than four-wheeled ones.
 And if you check out our best cordless vacuum and best Dyson cordless vacuum guides, you'll find a number of other suitable candidates.
 However, these are the very best vacs for car cleaning duties specifically.
 (We've found the best Dyson deals too, so scroll down for the lowest prices anywhere.)

 What is the best car vacuum?

 The clue’s in the name when it comes to the best car vacuum: the Dyson V6 Car & Boat.
 It's a powerful but manoeuvrable handheld vac designed specifically for cleaning your car interior (and, er, your boat interior).
 While Dyson's similar but more powerful V8 and the recent, chunkier V10 may boast considerably more suction, the more compact size and lower price of the V6 Car & Boat make it a narrow winner from the Dyson stable.